charlieWyatt/chatbotbase/README.md

 ### Set up Env
 Inside server there is a .env.sample file.
 Using that as a template, create a file in the same directory called ".env" and fill out those variables.

+### Generating Tables

+Navigate to the "server" directory, then run `yarn prisma migrate dev`

 ## Running
 In one terminal run -